docker/docs/docker-hub/publish/index.md

 the community uses your Docker images, and grants you insight into your user's behavior.

+You can
+view number of image pulls by tag or by digest, and get breakdowns by geolocation, cloud provider, client, and more.

 ![The insights and analytics tab on the Docker Hub website](./images/insights-and-analytics-tab.png)

 You can use the view to select the time span you want to view analytics data and export the data in either a summary or raw format.

-The summary format shows image pulls per tag, and the raw format lists information about every image pull for the selected time span.
-Data points include tag, type of pull, user geolocation, client tool (user agent), and more.

-### Vulnerability scanning
+### Vulnerability analysis

 [Docker Scout](/scout/){:
-target="blank" rel="noopener" class=""} provides automatic vulnerability scanning for DVP images published to Docker Hub.
+target="blank" rel="noopener" class=""} provides automatic vulnerability analysis for DVP images published to Docker Hub.
 Scanning images ensures that the published content is secure, and proves to developers that they can trust the image.